Stu-Air/Launchy/README.md

 - [ ] when adding folders and bookmarks it can visually duplicate but a quick page refresh and it all good again.

+install for the moment anyway
+1. Download and place launchy folder anywhere you wish.
+2. Open your browsers setting and find homepage
+3. point the browser to the index.html file inside the launchy folder
+4. have fun!!

  Have fun and feel free to contact.